Biden to warn Putin of economic pain if he invades Ukraine | WTOP News

 “It is about fundamental principles established 30 years ago for the relations between Russia and the West,” said Fyodor Lukyanov, a leading Moscow-based foreign policy expert.
 “Russia demands to revise these principles, the West says there’s no grounds for that.
 So, it’s impossible to come to an agreement just like that.”

-Beyond Ukraine, there are plenty of other thorny issues on the table as well, including cyberattacks and human rights.
+Beyond Ukraine, there are plenty of other thorny issues on the table, including cyberattacks and human rights.
 Kremlin spokesman Dmitry Peskov said U.S.-Russian relations are overall in “a rather dire state.”

 Both the White House and the Kremlin sought in advance to lower expectations for the call.
 Both sides said they didn’t expect any breakthroughs on Ukraine or the other issues up for discussion, but that just the conversation itself will be progress.